Inclusion and Special Needs

 If you have queries or concerns about special educational needs and disabilities (SEND), these should be discussed with your child’s class teacher in the first instance.
 Teachers may seek advice from our Special Educational Needs Co-ordinator (SENCo), Mrs Sarah Gardner.
-She works on Tuesday, Wednesday and Thursdays and can be contacted via the school office on 01993 842189.
+She works full time and can be contacted via the school office on 01993 842189.

-The school governor with responsibility for SEND is Scott Galbraith.
+The school governor with responsibility for SEND is Kevin Moyes.

 The school works closely with outside agencies to gain additional support and advice for children who may need it.
 When staff and/or parents raise concerns, it may be necessary to consult specific agencies.

 Please find below some relevant documents and links: